necusjz/splatbot/README.md

  $ splatbot start -i <macro> [--dry-run]
  ```

-Some Vagrant commands that might be useful:
+Several Vagrant commands that might be useful:
 ```text
 Create and configure guest machines according to your Vagrantfile:
 $ vagrant up